- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 Total: 1,024 addresses (4 × 256)

 Supernetting only works when the networks are contiguous and the count is a power of two (2, 4, 8, 16…).
-The starting network address must also be evenly divisible by the total number of networks being combined.
-For example, you cannot supernet 192.168.1.0/24 through 192.168.4.0/24 because 192.168.1.0 is not on a /22 boundary.
+The starting network must also sit on a valid boundary, evenly divisible by the number of networks combined.
+You cannot supernet 192.168.1.0/24 through 192.168.4.0/24, because 192.168.1.0 is not on a /22 boundary.

 Why Supernetting Matters

-Supernetting is not just an academic exercise.
+Supernetting is not an academic exercise.
 It has critical real-world applications:

 When to Use VLSM vs Supernetting